astoeckel/avr32dd20_meson_toolchain_and_pcb/README.md

 # AVR32DD20 Meson Toolchain and Breadboard Adapter PCB

-[Meson-based](https://mesonbuild.com/) toolchain for the [Microchip AVR32DD20 MCU](https://www.microchip.com/en-us/product/AVR32DD20
+**[Meson-based](https://mesonbuild.com/) toolchain for the [Microchip AVR32DD20 MCU](https://www.microchip.com/en-us/product/AVR32DD20
-) along with a simple breadboard adapter PCB.
+) along with a simple breadboard adapter PCB.**

+At the time of creating this repository, information on how to use the newer AVR µCs (DA, DB, DD, series) with open-source toolchains has been rather spotty.
+This repository has been created to provide a simple example showing how to compile code for these new µCs (specifically, the AVR32DD20) using the meson build system.

+> **Warning**
+> This repository is mainly meant as a reference for myself; as such, it may not turn out to be very useful to you.

 <div align="center">
 <img src="board/board.jpg" width="500" alt="A raytraced image of the adapter PCB exported from KiCAD" />
 </div>

-> **Warning**
-> This repository is mainly meant as a reference for myself; as such, it may not turn out to be very useful to you.

 ## Meson Toolchain